up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

             !!! tip "Interface numbers are zero (0) indexed, e.g. `eth9` for Port 10"

-            !!! warning "The command is <ins>temporarily</ins>, until the next power cycle or web UI change"
+            !!! warning "This command will not persist with the next power cycle or web UI change"

                 ``` sh
                 ip addr add dev eth9 local 192.168.11.2/24